shortmr/CANOpenRobotController/doc/M1_SRALAB/SSNR2023/Day3.md

    * The bottom subplot will display the other user's ankle angle
    * **Note:** you can drag and resize these **Multiplot** displays independently for each user by grabbing the top of each panel
 7. To display a target trajectory for an example ankle exercise while the two users are haptically connected, set the experimental conditions in the `/multi_robot_interaction` panel of **Dynamic Reconfigure**
-   * Adjust the *k_interaction* and *c_interaction* sliders to change the stiffness and damping parameters of the virtual spring
+   * Adjust the *k_interaction* and *c_interaction* sliders to change the stiffness and damping parameters of the virtual spring (if you increase the stiffness, you should also increase the damping to maintain the performance of the system)
    * Set *trajectory_mode* to *multi_sine*
    * Set *experimental_cond* to *enable* (spring always on) or *alternate* (switch spring on and off each trial)
    * Set *interaction_mode* to *spring_collaboration_tracking* (starts the experiment)
    * Adjust the *f_1*, *f_2* and *f_3* sliders to change the frequency of the multi-sine; adjust *amp* to change the amplitude range
 8. When finished, press ctrl + C to end the ROS program

-## (Simulated or Real) Evaluate task performance and motor learning during with and without haptic feedback
+## (Simulated or Real) Evaluate task performance and motor learning with and without haptic feedback

+<ins>Goal:</ins> to quantify tracking performance while each group member performs ankle exercises with the robot under different haptic feedback conditions

+As a group, you will design a simple experiment to evaluate how tracking performance changes while haptically connected to a partner (simulated or real).
+Your experiment could focus on how performance changes under different virtual stiffness conditions, or how the rate of learning changes when tracking with and without a partner.
+While group members are performing the exercise to collect data for evaluating the gains, the others can work on a data analysis pipeline (ideally in MATLAB with this function [m1_post_process.m](../../../matlab/m1_post_process.m)) to evaluate the group data.
+Follow these instructions:

 1. As a group, decide on a simple experiment to evaluate performance and learning; experimental parameters include the number of trials/target frequencies as well as the order of transparent and haptic feedback conditions during ankle tracking (*spring_collaboration_tracking* or *spring_collaboration_tracking_simulation*)
       * Tracking performance can be evaluated using target and actual trajectories from M1 position data
       * Data from each M1 robot (interaction torque, desired and actual trajectories etc.) are continuously logged from when roslaunch is called, to when the program is ended (ctrl + C)